lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 **Code Splitting:** Let's suppose that you have a huge javascript script called \`main.min.js\`.
 The **Home Page** depends only on 10% of it, and the about page only uses 7% of it, what if we split this big script into multiple chunks?
 Then the **Home Page** would load only the chunk that contains the 10% that it needs, avoiding loading.
 Afterward, when users navigate to **About Page** the browser will request and load in runtime the other chunk needed by the **About Page**.\
 \
 This is not a trivial task but you will find techniques/libraries to help you to achieve that.
 Some frameworks like Angular, NextJS, Tailwindcss already handle that by default.
 Bundle tools as webpack can help to achieve that.
 Another cool example is the awesome library <https://purgecss.com/> .
-It analyzes your content and CSS files and automatically purges any unused CSS code which helps to reduce the bundle size.
+It analyses your content and CSS files and automatically purges any unused CSS code which helps to reduce the bundle size.

 \
 **References:**